RPG-32

-The RPG-32 Barkas (Russian: РПГ-32) is a reusable Russian shoulder-launched, unguided anti-tank rocket system.
-It was designed and developed by state-owned Unitary enterprise (FGUP) "Bazalt" weapon manufacturing company.
-It is also assembled in Jordan from Russian-made kits from Bazalt under the name "Nashshab" (Arabic: ار بي جي نشاب).
+The RPG-32 Barkas (РПГ-32) is a reusable Russian shoulder-launched, unguided anti-tank rocket system.

 Development

-It was developed between 2005 and 2007 by Bazalt on request and under contract from Jordan.
+It was developed by Bazalt between 2005 and 2007, under contract and at the request of Jordan.

 The first RPG-32 'Nashshab' grenade launchers were to be delivered to Jordan from Russia in 2008, and it was planned that the RPG-32 and its ammunition would be mass-produced in Jordan under license at the JADARA factory.

 On 30 May 2013, Rostec chief executive officer (CEO) Sergey Chemezov and King Abdullah II opened a production facility for the Russian RPG-32 in Jordan.